Is Coaching the Right Move—Or Not?

 Who Coaching Is Most Effective For

 Some engagements are sponsored by a CPO or CEO.
 Others come directly from the leader.
-Either way, the focus is the same: helping leaders operate at the level their role now demands.
+In all cases, the focus is the same: helping leaders operate at the level their role now demands, before misalignment or missed calls become costly.

 For organizations investing earlier, I also work with a small group of trusted coaches trained in my framework to support high-potential and emerging leaders.